hrithikthakur/snapfix/docs/PRIVACY_POLICY.md

 ## 11) Age restrictions

-SnapFix is intended for users aged **18 and over**.
+flickfix is intended for users aged **18 and over**.
 Gemini API terms require users to be 18+ and prohibit API clients directed to or likely accessed by under 18s.

 ---

 ## 12) Automated decision-making

-SnapFix uses an AI model (via Gemini API) to generate text corrections.
-SnapFix does not perform automated decision-making that produces legal effects or similarly significant effects about you.
+flickfix uses an AI model (via Gemini API) to generate text corrections. flickfix does not perform automated decision-making that produces legal effects or similarly significant effects about you.
 You remain in control of what text you select and whether you apply the result.

 ---

 ## 13) Website cookies and tracking

-We do **not** use cookies, analytics scripts, or tracking technologies on the SnapFix website.
+We do **not** use cookies, analytics scripts, or tracking technologies on the flickfix website.
 The website is static and does not collect personal data through cookies or similar technologies.

 ---